St. Vincent de Paul Society

 Moms & Tots (Catholic Moms Group)

-The St. Joseph’s Moms & Tots group meets each Thursday for a time of fellowship and prayer.
+The St. Joseph’s Moms & Tots group meets monthly for a time of fellowship and prayer.
 You are invited to join as we teach our kids about the faith through age appropriate songs and activities, while fostering fellowship as fellow moms.
 All mothers and young children are welcome.

 For over 25 years, a dedicated group of parishioners have been gathering several times a year to make 300-400 dozen perogies as a fund raiser for St. Joseph’s.
 This is not only an opportunity to raise funds, but also to build community.
 Members gather to work together, laugh, break bread, and raise funds through the sale of delicious perogies to support evangelization projects.
 The Motto of the group is – “We Don’t Bite, But We Do Pinch”